uhuruos/CloverOS/FAQ.md

 - Kernel doesn't play nice with some Nvidia cards for some reason

+- twm messes with Firefox, move to fvwm planned

+- I can't figure out how to change the port in rtorrent-ps

 ## Does it have binaries?
 It's a pre setup Gentoo image with `PORTAGE_BINHOST="https://cloveors.ga" emerge -G package` preset in /etc/portage/make.conf.
 It uses Gentoo for everything (versions, ebuilds, etc.) and gets it from cloveros.ga instead of building